itay-nakash/X-for-Reserach/README.md

 By sharing your perspective and highlighting areas in your intrest, you will establish your voice as an active contributor to ongoing conversations in your area of expertise.
 1. You are the product.
 What value can you bring to the world?
 Are there specific things you value when you see them?
 Are there things that are easy for you to write there and others (from the right community) care about?
 1. No rules.
 Forget about formalisms, what works is what people enjoy reading, it can be fun to read, deep but without the uninteresting parts, funny, just the bottom lines, argumentative.
+1. Followers are people.
+When you connect with someone personally they are much more likely to see you as a human being (to be followed) than as a number.
+So comment, DM and talk to people.
+1. People Follow back.
+People especially at your +- followers counts (e.g. up to 10 times more followers?) are likely to follow back if you follow them, and even more so if you followed them after interaction.
+This is a cynical view of what following is, right?
+It might ruin your [feed](## Follow Relevant Research trends), so make sure to clean your feed too if it was a mistake.
 # Read more

 ## Example of a Research Paper Thread